MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/setting-up-photon-unity-networking-with-playfab.md

     * We request Photon authentication token from PlayFab.
     * This is a crucial step, because Photon uses different authentication tokens
     * than PlayFab.
 Thus, you cannot directly use PlayFab SessionTicket and
-    * you need to explicitely request a token.
+    * you need to explicitly request a token.
 This API call requires you to
     * pass Photon App ID.
 App ID may be hardcoded, but, in this example,
     * We are accessing it using convenient static field on PhotonNetwork class
     * We pass in AuthenticateWithPhoton as a callback to be our next step, if
     * we have acquired token succesfully
     */
     private void RequestPhotonToken(LoginResult obj) {